-A play created by Jewish prisoners at a Nazi concentration camp never received a performance there, but this August, television viewers in New York will be able to witness it in two broadcast-only evenings on THIRTEEN, the PBS station for the New York City metropolitan region.
+A play created by Jewish prisoners at a Nazi concentration camp never received a performance there, but this August, television viewers in our area will be able to witness it in two broadcast-only evenings on THIRTEEN, the PBS station for the New York City metropolitan region.
 Theater Close-Up: The Last Cyclist premieres Tuesday, August 16 at 9:30 p.m.
 An encore broadcast follows on Sunday, August 21 at 11 p.m.

 The Last Cyclist is an absurdist, dark comedy in which bicyclists are blamed for all of society’s ills and are rounded up and sent to “Horror Island” for elimination.
 The play was originally written and rehearsed in 1944 at the notorious Nazi labor camp at Terezín, in what is now the Czech Republic.
 It was a deadly place of forced labor and a temporary stopover before deportation to death camps, but the Nazis still invited delegates of the International Red Cross to visit Terezín on June 23, 1944.
 The delegation was tricked into believing the camp, within the former resort and fortress called Theresienstadt, was a “retirement settlement” for elderly Jewish people.